The chocolate cure

 The shops are Wilmar Chocolates and Vande Walle's Candies in Appleton, Oaks Candy Corner and Hughes Homaid Chocolate Shop in Oskhkosh, Beerntsen's and Kaap's Old World Chocolates in Green Bay and Seroogy's in De Pere and Beerntsen's in Manitowoc.

 If you can do that in one day, you deserve an award.

 Long Grove Confectionery Co. in Buffalo Grove, Ill.
-Free tours of this family-owned chocolate company, which produces many fun novelty items, are given on the hour at 11 a.m. to 3 p.m.
-Saturdays, and no reservation is necessary.
+Tours of this family-owned chocolate company, which produces many fun novelty items, are given Monday through Saturday, $2.
+Reservations are required, 847-459-3875.

 Buffalo Grove is a northern suburb of Chicago, west of the intersection of I-94 and 294.
 It's just east of the village of Long Grove, which celebrates Chocolate Fest in May.